-Ecuadorian food is diverse and underrated.
-Each of the country's three geographic regions, the Amazon, the Sierra, and the Pacific Coast features its own array of local delicacies.
+Traditional Ecuadorian food is diverse and underrated.
+Each of this small country's geographic zones, the Pacific coastal regions, the Andes Mountains, and the Amazon, features a variety of local delicacies.

 Like Colombia to the east, soups are a specialty across the country, and like Peru to the south, ceviche is a typical dish on the coast.

-Leave your preconceived notions at the border, and make it a point to step outside your comfort zone while traveling through the country.
+Leave your preconceived notions about Ecuadorian cuisine at the border, and step outside your comfort zone while traveling through Ecuador.

 Ecuadorian Food – Typical Dishes